alephcloud/hs-configuration-tools/README.md

 Package and Build Information
 =============================

-The module `Configuration.Utils.Setup` contains an example `Setup.hs` script that hooks into the cabal build process at the end of the configuration phase and generates a module with package information for each component of the cabal pacakge.
+The module `Configuration.Utils.Setup` an example `Setup.hs` script that hooks into the cabal build process at the end of the configuration phase and generates a module with package information for each component of the cabal pacakge.

 The modules are created in the *autogen* build directory where also the *Path_* module is created by cabal's simple build setup.
 This is usually the directory `./dist/build/autogen`.

 For a library component the module is named just `PkgInfo`.
-For all other components the module is name `PkgInfo_COMPONENT_NAME` where `COMPONENT_NAME` is the name of the component with `-` characters replaced by `_`.
+For all other components the module is named `PkgInfo_COMPONENT_NAME` where `COMPONENT_NAME` is the name of the component with `-` characters replaced by `_`.